What is my role as a parent in my child's job search process?

 Choosing a career can be a stressful and confusing time.
 However, when a student has a supportive ear to listen, it can be a time of excitement and exploration.
 For a parent this means setting aside any preset agendas and truly listening.
 Try to see the situation from your son's or daughter's perspective and avoid giving advice unless asked.
 This is a fine line to walk for parents who have their child's best interests in mind.

-Be an ADVOCATE When something has the potential to cause stress, it is easy to put it aside until later.
+When something has the potential to cause stress, it is easy to put it aside until later.
 Career decisions are often put off until senior year.
 To make a more insightful and beneficial choice, encourage your child to begin early.
 The Career Center is available to students and alumni.
 Encourage your son or daughter to start the career process in their first year at Dickinson.
 Meeting with a counselor early and attending relevant workshops can make a world of difference when it is time to begin seeking a job or graduate program.

 Be a NETWORK RESOURCE